 The optimum ACIS-S spectroscopy chip set depends strongly on the expected spectrum of the target.
 Typically the maximum signal is desired, so the HETG and LETG observer is most likely to insist on all ACIS-S chips.
 If the science does depend strongly on the flux received on the S0 and S5 CCDs, the observer may need to specify all 6 ACIS-S CCDs to be on.
 However, the observer should be aware that the amount of useful flux on S0 and S5 with the LETG is typically quite low given they are both FI CCDs (see Figure 9.6).
-Given the current thermal performance of the spacecraft, it is probable that one of the two optional CCDs would be turned off.
+Given the current thermal performance of the spacecraft, it is probable that the first optional